Updated: Jan 26, 2022

 Never has Nietzsche’s “what does not kill me makes me stronger” been truer than it is today, and truer still when describing the metamorphosis from dream-child to successful business enterprise.

-The “pimple on the ass of progress” comes into play when D&B® is operating from information that is not credible, incomplete, or thrown together as a hodge-podge of half-truths and misrepresentations.
+The “pimple on the ass of progress” only comes into play when D&B is operating from information that is incomplete, not credible, or thrown together as a hodge-podge of half-truths and misrepresentations.
 Therefore — the obstacles are intended to weed out the credible from the conspirators.